You can do all the conversion optimizations in the world to your website. You can send as much traffic as you want.

 But on a slow site?
 It’s like trying to hold water with a bucket full of holes.

-Your customers are like a crew on a ship jumping off any way they can to get away from this horrible experience of using your site to buy what they want.
+Your customers are like a crew on a ship jumping overboard any way they can to get away from this horrible experience of using your site to buy what they want(ed).

 So how long does it take before someone ‘bounces’ (leaving your site without visiting any other page)?

-Pingdom ran the numbers and it’s not very forgiving.
+Pingdom ran the numbers.
+It’s not very forgiving.

 At 3 seconds, the bounce rate starts to climb.
 At 5 seconds, it’s at a massive 38%.